23 Best Restaurants on Salt Spring Island, British Columbia

 20. Best for cheese lovers: Salt Spring Island Cheese Cafe

-During summertime, Salt Spring Island Cheese Farm opens up their cafe and outdoor terrace.
-Order one of their speciality pizzas, like their truffle chevre pesto pizza, and sit at a picnic table in the back overlooking the farm and cute goats.
-For dessert don't miss ordering their chevre cheesecake.
+During summertime, Salt Spring Island Cheese Farm opens up its cafe and outdoor terrace.
+Order one of their specialty pizzas, like their truffle chevre pesto pizza, and sit at a picnic table in the back overlooking the farm and cute goats.
+For dessert, try their chevre cheesecake.

 Must try: any of their pizzas with goat cheese